-The Light over State girl ough one clott war.
-DATE MEXICO, UNITED STATES, OTHER COUNTRIES CALIFORNIA EVENT OR ACTIVITY 1854 Juna June Calaveras Big Trees SP A Contractor named George Gale begins stripping bark from a 300 ft. tall Sequoya he names the "Mother of the Forest.
+The Fight over Slavery through the Civil War.
+DATE MEXICO, UNITED STATES, OTHER COUNTRIES CALIFORNIA EVENT OR ACTIVITY .
+Calaveras Big Trees SP A Contractor named George Gale begins stripping bark from a 300 ft. tall Sequoya he names the "Mother of the Forest.
 Gale sends the bark and cross sections of the tree to the Crystal Palace in London, where it is displayed for a fee.
-This Poster, illustrating the "Mother of the Forest" as its bark was still being stripped away, was created to enlighten patrons of London's Crystal Palace.
-Weaverville-Joss House SHP One group of Chinese accuses another of cheating in a Chinese gambling hall.
+The control of the co This Poster, illustrating the "Mother of the Forest" as its bark aatrana was still being stripped away, was created to enlighten p oatrons of London's Crystal Palace. - Weaverville-Joss House SHP One group of Chinese accuses another of cheating in a Chinese gambling hall.
 The resulting "Tong War" of 1854 among rival companies of Chinese results in deaths and 20 wounded.
 1 Alcatraz Island A lighthouse, the first on the West Coast, is completed on Alcatraz.
-10 Annapolis, Maryland The U.S. Naval Academy in Annapolis holds its first graduation.
-17 Guangdong The Red Turban revolt breaks out in Guangdong, 26 INDIAN WARS: Col. Thomas J. Henley replaces Edward F. Beale as Superintendent of Indian Affairs in California.
+10 0 Annapolis, Maryland The U.S. Naval Academy in Annapolis holds its first graduation.
+1' 7 Guangdong The Red Turban revolt breaks out in Guangdong,

+INDIAN WARS: Col. Thomas J. Henley replaces Edward F. Beale as Superintendent of Indian Affairs in California.

-MEXICO, UNITED STATES, - red - tg.te ever states. , one ough one occur is an DATE OTHER COUNTRIES CALIFORNIA EVENT OR ACTIVITY 1854 July 31 Fort Humboldt SHP Captain Ulysses S. Grant leaves Fort Humboldt, having tendered his resignation.
+MEXICO, UNITED STATES, The Fight over Staver g through the civil war.
+DATE OTHER COUNTRIES CALIFORNIA EVENT OR ACTIVITY July 31 August Fort Humboldt SHP Captain Ulysses S. Grant leaves Fort Humboldt, having tendered his resignation.
 Rumors persist for years that Grant had been discovered drunk by Lt.
 Col. Robert Buchanan while on duty, and was given the choice to resign or face court martial.
-August 9 Massachusetts Henry David Thoreau publishes Walden , in which he describes his experiences while living near Walden Pond in Massachusetts.
+Augusi 9 Massachusetts Henry David Thoreau publishes Walden , in which he describes his experiences while living near Walden Pond in Massachusetts.
 10 Fort Tejon SHP INDIAN WARS: Fort Tejon is established as a replacement for the ineffective Ft.
 Miller and to watch over the nearby San Sebastian Indian Reservation.
 (Fall) Fort Humboldt SHP INDIAN WARS: A detachment of soldiers, under the command of Capt.
-Henry M. Judah, captures and removes to Fort Humboldt the Indians responsible for killing Arthur Wigmore.
+Henry M. Judah, captures and removes to Fort Humboldt the Indians responsible for killing September • Arthur Wigmore.
 Their subsequent release unsettles the region.
-September Arthur Wighlore.
-Their subsequent release unsetties the region. - Col. Thomas J. Henley establishes the Nome Lackee Reservation, 30 miles west of Tehama.
+Col. Thomas J. Henley establishes the Nome Lackee Reservation, 30 miles west of Tehama.
 2 Benicia Headquaters for the Army's Department of the Pacific moves to the Benicia barracks.
 16 Mare Island Shipbuilding operations begin on Mare Island, with David Farragut commanding.
 27 Off the coast of Newfoundland The first great disaster involving an ocean liner in the Atlantic occurs when the steamship Arctic sank with 322 people aboard.
-October r r r r r r r r r r r r r r r r r r r 1 Sacramento COMPETING CULTURES: The California Supreme Court decides in People v .
+October 1 Sacramento COMPETING CULTURES: The California Supreme Court decides in People v.
 Hall that Chinese Americans and Chinese immigrants have no rights to testify against white citizens.
 The ruling represents an odd extension of a California Criminal Procedure's existing (1850) exclusion, "No black or mulatto person, or Indian, shall be allowed to give evidence in favor of, or against a white man."
 It was held that either "Indian" denoted anyone of the Mongoloid race and that "black" applied to anyone not white.